-Typically, real estate structures such as DST's & TIC's, investors have limited ownership and limited control of their holding period or exit strategy.
+Typical 1031 exchange eligible real estate offerings, such as DST's, provide investors limited ownership and limited control of their holding period or exit strategy.
+In addition, the trustee may have limited ability to recover an impaired property.

-"Cash Boot"
+Cash Boot